-A 1998 study showed approximately 80% of all prisoners smoke.
-The prevalence is even higher amongst those who are dependent on drugs and/or alcohol and/or who have mental illness.
+Around four times as many people in prisons smoke than in the general population.
+The last national survey (1997) found between 78%-85% of sentenced and remand prisoners were smokers.
+A more recent survey of 6 prisons in 2014 reported smoking rates of between 62%-81%The prevalence is even higher amongst those who are dependent on drugs and/or alcohol and/or who have mental illness.
 Quit rates for prisoners and staff are consistent with those of the community, with some individual prisons out-performing local community settings.